 Please refer to our tax alert for details about Bill C-208.

-Join us for our upcoming panel webinar ‘Succession planning: Transferring your family business to the next generation' on May 18, 2023.
-Click here to learn more and register today!
+Watch our panel webinar 'Succession planning: Transferring your family business to the next generation' on-demand.
+Click here to learn more.

 Proposed changes to ensure genuine transfer of business